sadiqhabib/express-seed/README.md

 # Start the server using node
 npm start

-# Start the server for development (using nodemon)
+# Start the server for development (with nodemon)
-npm start:dev
+npm run dev
 ```

 Look in the `package.json` for other scripts available to you.